w3f/General-Grants-Program/grants/speculative/zeroknowledgeidentity.md

 Membership of a group:

     A user who qualifies for a certain group will do the following:
-    1. Upon receiving membership in the group, add a leaf node to a SMT (a merkle tree as a group name)
+    1. Upon receiving membership in the group, add a leaf node to a Sparse Merkle Tree (a merkle tree as a group name)
     2. This leaf node will have the form Hash(Hash(secret||nullifier)||accountId)
     3. To prove membership, a user submits a proof proving they know the preimage (secret||nullifier) to a leaf node